chaitalithkkr/Multi-factorial-Assessment-of-Economic-Data/README.md

 # Multi-factorial Assessment of Economic Data

-This project explores how various economic indicators—like minimum wage, interest rates, inflation, housing prices, and employment rates—interact with each other.
+This project explores how various economic indicators, like minimum wage, interest rates, inflation, housing prices, and employment rates, interact with each other.
 The goal is to better understand the ripple effects of policy decisions in a real-world, data-driven context.

 ## Project Overview